oskarrough/codesandnotes/content/Tools and Workflow/sublime-text.md

 Although there's a huge difference in quality in the available schemes and themes, in the end it's really a user preference.
 Some prefer light, some dark, some like rainbows and some like shadows.

-That being said, some schemes are just better since they clarify the different parts of your code, functions from objects to vars and so on.
+That being said, some schemes are better since they clarify the different parts of your code, functions from objects to vars and so on.
 Others just look pretty.

 Choose a good one.
 My favorite is included by default in Sublime and is called 'Eiffel'.
 I prefer text black on white and I like my comments to be very visible.